equinix-labs/metal-github-actions-workshop/docs/parts/part2.md

 ### 4. Run the GitHub Actions workflow

 Now that your action is created and the `METAL_AUTH_TOKEN` secret is defined, you are ready to run your GitHub Actions workflow.
 Click the `Actions` tab.
-On your repository's Actions page, click the `metal` action on the left-hand side.
+On your repository's Actions page, click the `metal-actions-example` action on the left-hand side.
 You should see a failed run of the workflow; click the commit message link to view the workflow logs, then click the "Re-run failed jobs" button to re-run the workflow.

-### 3. Verify
+### 5. Verify

 When you click "Re-run failed jobs," the workflow will restart, and this time it will use the `METAL_AUTH_TOKEN` secret you defined earlier.
 If your token is configured correctly, the workflow will pass and you can look at the workflow logs to see what the workflow did.